surniaulula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 4.9.0-dev.2 =
+= 4.9.0-dev.3 =

-(2021/10/20) Fixed the WPSSO Update Manager config refresh after updating the WPSSO Core plugin or its add-ons.
+(2021/10/20) Moved the update manager config from the transient cache to the options table for a small performance improvement.
+Fixed the update manager config refresh after updating the WPSSO Core plugin or its add-ons.

 = 4.8.0 =